vinirossa/software-engineering/design-patterns.md

 Separates an object’s interface / abstraction from its implementation, so that the both can vary and evolve independently.

+> Different from the adapter pattern, the bridge

 **Uses:**
 - Frameworks
 - External Libraries